 From festive traditions in popular cities to vibrant night markets, Christmas cuisine, and great weather, here are the top five reasons to spend Christmas in Italy.

 The Christmas season is a celebration that lasts for weeks, turning one of Europe’s most enticing countries into an inspiring combination of lights and art.
-With piazzas from Milan to Rome and Naples to Palermo spreading the festivities, decorations fill cities and towns, while carolers and bagpipe players fill the air with song and nativity scenes decorate historic churches.
+With piazzas from Milan to Rome and Naples to Palermo spreading the festivities, decorations fill cities and towns, while carolers and bagpipe players fill the air with song, and nativity scenes decorate historic churches.

 Winter in Italy is a wonderland of joy and beauty.
 Whether skiing in the alps or enjoying the warm Mediterranean light spreading across Puglia, you can find the perfect Christmas ambiance.

-Each city, town, and village creates its own unique atmosphere that represents the local traditions, embodies the regional flavor, and immerses the streets in the intoxicating spirit of the holidays.
+Each city, town, and village creates its own unique atmosphere that represents the local traditions, embodies the regional flavors, and immerses the streets in the intoxicating spirit of the holidays.
 With so many different ways to celebrate Christmas, you can find variety and charm across the country.

 Best Places to Celebrate Christmas in Italy: Milan • Naples • Venice • Rome • Florence • Sorrento

 Milan is a wonderland of winter splendor, with the streets and buildings decorated with light.
 Shops fill their windows with Christmas displays, adding to the welcoming warmth of the season.

 As one of the world’s most fashionable cities, Christmas shopping takes center stage in large department stores and small boutiques, while the delicate aromas of candied fruits and citrus fill bakeries as they stuff their shelves with panettone.